khulnasoft/khulnasoft/doc/dev/background-information/sg/index.md

 ### Attach a debugger

 To attach the [Delve](https://github.com/go-delve/delve) debugger, pass the environment variable `DELVE=true` into `sg`.
-[Read more here](https://docs.sourcegraph.com/dev/how-to/debug_live_code#debug-go-code)
+[Read more here](https://docs.khulnasoft.com/dev/how-to/debug_live_code#debug-go-code)

 ### Offline development

-Sometimes you will want to develop Sourcegraph but it just so happens you will be on a plane or a train or perhaps a beach, and you will have no WiFi.
+Sometimes you will want to develop Khulnasoft but it just so happens you will be on a plane or a train or perhaps a beach, and you will have no WiFi.
 And you may raise your fist toward heaven and say something like, "Why, we can put a man on the moon, so why can't we develop high-quality code search without an Internet connection?"
-But lower your hand back to your keyboard and fret no further, you *can* develop Sourcegraph with no connectivity by setting the `OFFLINE` environment variable:
+But lower your hand back to your keyboard and fret no further, you *can* develop Khulnasoft with no connectivity by setting the `OFFLINE` environment variable:

 ```bash